FOR WHOM DID CHRIST DIE?

 Here [John 3:14-16] the Saviour speaks of himself as the antitype of the brazen serpent.
 But the brazen serpent was lifted up for all the serpent-bitten Israelites in the camp, and therefore unless the type was more glorious than the antitype, the Saviour must have been lifted up on the cross for all the sin-bitten sinners in the world.
 If so, God has loved you, and given up his Son for you. --James Morison, The Extent of the Atonement (London: Hamilton, Adams & Co., 1882), p.39

 The little word "that" is significant in this verse: "God so loved the world THAT [;ste] He gave His only begotten Son."
-The word "that" [;ste] with the indicative ("He gave") expresses ACTUAL RESULT rather than conceived or intended result (Dana and Mantey, page 286).
+The word "that" [;ste] with the indicative ("He gave") expresses ACTUAL RESULT rather than conceived or intended result (Dana and Mantey, A Manual Grammar of the Greek New Testament, page 286).
 God not only conceived the plan of salvation in eternity past (Rev. 13:8) but He actually carried out this plan by the giving of His Son on the cross.
 Not only did God love the world, but He manifested this love (Rom.
 5:8) by the actual giving of His Son on the cross for the world (John 1:29; 6:51; 1 John 2:2; etc.).

 Martin Luther in Table Talk commented on John 3:16: